-Turns out that using your toes for propulsion during running may result in aberrant plantar nerve connectivity and toe pain and injury.
-In other words, by forcefully using your toes for push-off, may stretch the nerve fibers in your toes and forefoot.
+Turns out that solely using your toes for propulsion during running may result in aberrant plantar nerve connectivity, resulting in toe pain and injury.
+In simple terms, forcefully using your toes for push-off may hyper-stretch the nerve fibers that line the toes and forefoot.

-The act of toe propulsion to initiate flight, is a common mechanical component of heel strike running because it is the only mechanism that drives forward momentum.
-Heel strike runners often keep their torso behind initial foot strike position, so more work is needed from the knee as well as the foot to excel the body forward.
+In my opinion, aggressive toe push-off to initiate flight during running is a common mechanical trait of heel strike running because it is the only mechanism that drives forward momentum since most heel strike runners fail to use their torso to drive sustained forward momentum.
+For instance, most heel strike runners run too upright with their upper body, resulting in a torso posture lagging behind initial foot strike position, therefore more work may be needed from the knee and foot to pull the body forward.

 - In heel strike running, the center of mass is kept posteriorly relative to foot strike position.

 - To keep the center of mass traveling forward, the foot rolls heel to toe, then the toes propel the body forward.